atelierdumobile/AppXperienceFramework/README.md

 $ pod install
 ```

-From now on, be sure to always open the generated Xcode workspace (.xcworkspace) instead of the project file when building your project.
+From now on, make sure to always open the generated Xcode workspace (.xcworkspace) and not the project file when building your project.

 ####3) Dive In!

-At this point, everything's in place for you to start using AppXperience.
+At this point, everything is ready for you to start using AppXperience.
 Just #import the headers for the classes you need and get to it!

-_Theses are classic steps with cocoapods, you'll become familiar very easily with it but it is worth spending a minute reading the instructions: [http://cocoapods.org](http://cocoapods.org)._
+_These are classic steps with cocoapods, you'll become familiar with them very easily but it is worth spending a minute reading the instructions: [http://cocoapods.org](http://cocoapods.org)._

 ### Manual Installation
-Because the manual installation make integration more complicated and complexe for managing upgrade of frameworks we recommand you to use the "Pod Installation".
+Because the manual installation makes integration more complicated and more complex to manage upgrades of frameworks we recommend you to use the "Pod Installation".
 If you have a good reason not using it, here are the steps:

 - Add `AppXperience.framework` and `AppXperience.bundle` to your project.
 - In `Build Phases`, make sure its listed in `Link Binary With Libraries`, along with: